 Is There Going to be Demand for Geological and Petroleum Technicians?

-In 2016, there was an estimated number of 15,000 jobs for Geological and Petroleum Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 15,000 jobs in the United States for Geological and Petroleum Technician.
 New jobs are being produced at a rate of 16% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Geological and Petroleum Technician by 2026.
 Due to new job openings and attrition, there will be an average of 1,900 job openings in this field.

 The states with the most job growth for Geological & Petroleum Technician are Wyoming, North Carolina, and Utah.
 Watch out if you plan on working in Kentucky, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.